Solution Salt Mining Summary

 Salt and How it is Mined

 Approximately 8,500 square miles of New York State are underlain by rock salt beds of potential commercial thickness.
-Salt is mined in New York via two methods: rock salt mining and solution mining.
-New York typically ranks third in total salt mined among the salt-producing states.
+Salt is mined in New York via two methods: underground rock salt mining and solution mining.
+New York typically ranks third in total salt mined among the salt-producing states in the United States.

 Where the Salt Is Found

 New York's salt deposits occur layered with shale, dolomite, and anhydrite in the lower part of the Silurian-aged Salina group.
 The Salina group outcrops in an east-west band from near Buffalo and Rochester through Syracuse to Herkimer County.
 At the southern edge of the state the salt is approximately 4,000 feet deep at the New York/Pennsylvania border.

 Where Solution Mining Occurs

 Solution mining operations for salt recovery currently take place at two fields in Schuyler County and three fields in Wyoming County.

 The solution mining method has also been used and is planned for future use to create underground caverns for storing natural gas and liquefied petroleum gas.
 This use is not included in the well and production statistics compiled below.